delphicventurescode/delphicventurescode.github.io/_talks/2025-07-21-mr-anand-manikutty-bjb.md

 layout: page
 ---

-In this talk, Mr. Anand Manikutty talks about the Esperanto language.
+In this talk, Mr. Anand Manikutty, a computer scientist, author and poet, talks about the Esperanto language.

+Strategic management researchers are interested in productivity and mental well-being, and thereby, the question of what organizational strategy should be.
 As part of the Fulmo Talk Series, we featured Prof. Sonja Lyubomirsky, a leading researcher in the field of Happiness Studies.
-We were honored to also feature Mr. Anand Manikutty, an accomplished researcher in computer science and strategic management.
-Strategic management researchers are also interested in productivity and mental well-being, and thereby, the question of what organizational strategy should be.
+We were honored to also feature Mr. Anand Manikutty, an accomplished researcher in strategic management.

 A multi-faceted technology professional, writer, inventor and former engineer, Mr. Manikutty introduces Esperanto, the *Internacia Lingvo* (or "International Language").
 He also shares his creation of a new constructed language called **Hesperanto**, designed to address specific challenges in language learning and cultural inclusivity.
 A central idea in Hesperanto is the concept of **aayaato** — the intentional borrowing of words across languages.
 This feature of Hesperanto is designed to significantly speed up language acquisition and improve learner engagement.